-The Company has complied with the majority of the recommendations of the ASX Principles and Recommendations.
-The Board believes the areas of non-conformance, which are explained in the Corporate Governance Statement and the ASX Appendix 4G, do not materially impact on the Company's ability to achieve the highest standards of Corporate Governance, whilst at the same time ensuring the Company is able to achieve the expectations of its shareholders and other stakeholders.
+The Company has complied with the recommendations of the ASX Principles and Recommendations.
+The Board believes that any areas of minor non-conformance, which are explained in the Corporate Governance Statement and the ASX Appendix 4G, do not materially impact on the Company's ability to achieve the highest standards of Corporate Governance, whilst at the same time ensuring the Company is able to achieve the expectations of its shareholders and other stakeholders.